theprimarybrain/theprimarybrain.github.io/_posts/2020-01-31-How-To-Teach-Bible-Verses-To-Kids.md

   credit: Laurin Brainard
   creditlink: ""
 ---
 Have you ever wondered how to teach Bible verses to your children or students?
 The idea of teaching Bible verses to children has always been at the forefront of my mind.
+If we want to encourage our children to grow in their relationships with the Lord, then we need to give them the tools to do this.
+When we memorize Bible verses, they will be at the forefront of our minds.
+This way, if our child goes through a difficult trial in life, they can experience greater peace.

 When I sat down to plan out the verses I wanted to teach my son, I knew I needed a plan that would help him not only memorize the scriptures, but commit the Bible verses to his heart.
 I came up with five tips to teach kids to memorize Bible verses.

 ## 5 Tips for Memorizing Bible Verses
 ### 1. Start with a Short Verse